 The Group assesses on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-Note 31(b) details how the Group determines whether there has been a significant increase in credit risk.
+Note 31(b) to the financial statements details how the Group determines whether there has been a significant increase in credit risk.